jtulak/zshrc/README.md

 There are some dependencies, all are packed in, but need to be installed:

  - powerline fonts (`cd /dependencies/powerline-fonts; ./install.sh`)
- - solarized color theme for terminal - just a soft dependency, iterm2 already has it as a built-in option
+ - solarized color theme for terminal - just a soft, nice looking dependency, iterm2 already has it as a built-in option
-    - I have included `/custom_solarized.itermcolors` color theme for Iterm2 to make Solarized a bit more contrasting.
+    - I have included `/custom_solarized.itermcolors` color theme for Iterm2.
+It's based on solarized, but I keep tweaking it and it slowly drifts away from the original theme.

 To use this config, run
 ```